visions18/DjangoForms/README.md

 *Not so beautiful right!
 So let's see how we can beautify it with CSS.*

-This repo contains the code for manually rendering a form below and add CSS in it:
+This repo contains the code for manually rendering the form below and adding CSS in it:

 <img src="images/Capture.PNG" width="400" height="300" border="4">